flora515/sarcasm-project-report/README.md

 2. **political/debate-oriented** - We chose 'r/worldnews', in which we expected a high rate of sarcasm, to capture sarcasm on political and controversial topics.
 3. **informational/explanatory** - We chose 'r/explainlikeimfive' as a subreddit in which we expected a diverse range of topics and a lower rate of sarcasm compared to the other selected subreddits.

 We cleaned the pre-selected data by removing duplicate comments within the same subreddit, empty comments and columns that we wouldn't need in our analyses (body, normalized body).
 Then we transformed the cleaned dataframe into the HuggingFace format and tokenized it by applying the RoBERTa tokenizer.
+After used the model to classify sarcasm, we added a new column for the predicted labels.

 #### Linguistic Analysis

-We used TF-IDF vectorization and 1- and 2-grams to find characteristic expressions in the comments that were labeled sarcastic in comparison to the non-sarcastic comments.
-To calculate the sentiment incongruity of sarcastic and non-sarcastic comments, we obtained polarity scores by applying the Vader Sentiment Analyzer and multiplied the positive with the negative score for each comment.
-We calculated the emphatic punctuation density by normalizing the sum of punctuation characters ('!', '?', '""') in each comment by its word count.
+We applied TF-IDF vectorization to the labeled comments to quantify which words and phrases are disproportionately used in sarcastic comments compared to non-sarcastic ones.
+We included uni- and bigrams to capture short common sarcastic phrases.
+We applied masks to the TF-IDF matrix to seperate the sarcastic and non-sarcastic subsets.
+Then, we calculated the distinctiveness scores by substracting the non-sarcastic mean from the sarcastic mean.
+We chose the top 100 terms with the highest distinctiveness scores,representing the most characteristic sarcastic expressions in the dataset, and visualized them in a wordcloud.
+To calculate the sentiment incongruity of sarcastic and non-sarcastic comments, we applied the Vader Sentiment Analyzer and multiplied the scores indicating the proportions of positive and negative sentiment in each comment.
+This allowed us to quantify the extent to which opposing sentiments were being expressed.
+We calculated the emphatic punctuation density by counting specific punctuation characters ('!', '?', '""') in each comment and normalizing their sum by the comment's word count.

 #### Topic Modeling